Get to the Root

 Social/Cultural Issues

-In this activity, students use critical thinking to deconstruct an issue they care about.
-They identify a problem, explore the root causes and effects, and research who the experts are.
-This is a great way to build community, use creative expression, and come up with different approaches to the next best steps in the service-learning process.
+In this activity, participants use critical thinking to deconstruct an issue they care about.
+They identify a problem, explore the root causes and effects, and research who the experts and people most impacted are.
+This is a great way to build community, use creative expression, and come up with different approaches to collaboratively make a difference.

-Root of the Problem is a divergent thinking activity that broadens participants' thinking about the elements of a problem and where the experts are.
-It's also a great opportunity to use respectful language and generous listening as they work together in small groups, honoring all contributions and expanding on one anothers' ideas.
+Get to the Root is a divergent thinking activity that broadens participants' thinking about the elements of a problem and how to collaborate with people who are most impacted locally.
+It's also a great opportunity to use respectful language and generous listening as they work together in small groups, honoring all contributions and expanding on one another's ideas.

 Materials: